Genetic rescue: Greater prairie chicken

 The greater prairie chicken is a ground-nesting bird with ecological and evolutionary hurdles that necessitated genetic rescue to avoid extinction.
 It was widely distributed across the North American great plains but now requires population management in small remnant areas.
 In Illinois, the greater prairie chicken declined from millions of individuals in the mid 19th century to 46 by 1998.
 This prompted genetic rescue efforts and movement of individuals from neighboring states to increase Illinois greater prairie chicken numbers.
 This has been considered an early and successful case of genetic rescue.
 Although the initial genetic rescue actions seem to have led to an increase in fitness, prairie habitat is now limiting recovery.
 Exclusively genetic efforts to rescue the species are considered insufficient and more focus on habitat protection may be required to save the species.

+Santa Monica Mountains mountain lions

+Mountain lions in the Santa Monica Mountains face a lack of genetic diversity due to their isolation caused by U.S. 101, and several documented cases of inbreeding and physical deformations have occurred in the area.
+In 2008, P-12 crossed U.S. 101 and in doing so brought fresh genetic material to the area.
+His successful breeding was considered a genetic rescue, although the effects were mitigated when he began mating with his offspring as well.

+The Wallis Annenberg Wildlife Crossing, meant to de-isolate the Santa Monica Mountains by connecting it over U.S. 101 to the Simi Hills, is currently being built to increase genetic diversity and alleviate inbreeding in mountain lions in the Santa Monica Mountains.
+The crossing is located near where P-12 crossed U.S. 101, and when completed, it will be the largest of its kind in the world.